Every sales team has one decisive goal.

 This leads to remote salespeople feeling overworked and frustrated with their jobs.

-The action that needs to be taken here is to get people to do what they were doing in an office environment- sign in and sign out on your virtual messaging and communication platform.
+The action that needs to be taken here is to get people to do what they were doing in-office environment- sign in and sign out on your virtual messaging and communication platform.

 4. Trust and Collaboration